hypo69/hypo/docs/gemini/en/consultant/src/suppliers/aliexpress/campaign/_examples/_example_edit_campaign.md

 class AliCampaignEditor(AliPromoCampaign):
     """
-    Class for editing an AliExpress promotional campaign.
+    Class for editing AliExpress promotional campaigns.

-    This class extends the base AliPromoCampaign class to provide specific methods for campaign editing tasks.
+    :ivar campaign_name: Name of the campaign.
+    :ivar category_name: Category of the campaign.
+    :ivar language: Language of the campaign.
+    :ivar currency: Currency of the campaign.
     """
+    ...

     def __init__(self, campaign_name: str, category_name: str, language: str = 'EN', currency: str = 'USD'):
         """
-        Initializes a campaign editor.

-        Args:
+        Initializes an AliCampaignEditor object.

-            campaign_name (str): The name of the campaign. category_name (str): The category of the campaign. language (str): The language of the campaign.
-Defaults to 'EN'. currency (str): The currency of the campaign.
+        :param campaign_name: Name of the campaign.
+        :param category_name: Category of the campaign.
+        :param language: Language of the campaign.
+Defaults to 'EN'.
+        :param currency: Currency of the campaign.
 Defaults to 'USD'.
         """
-        # Initialize the base class
+        """ Initialize campaign data."""
         super().__init__(campaign_name, category_name, language, currency)
-        # ...
-(Additional initialization steps)

-    def edit_campaign(self) -> None:
-        """
-        Executes the campaign editing process.

-        This function coordinates the various steps required to edit the campaign, including data loading, validation, and campaign update.
-        """
-        try:
-            # Load campaign data from a file.
-Replace "..." with actual file path.
+        """ Initialize campaign data from parent class."""
-            campaign_data = j_loads_ns('path/to/campaign_data.json')
-            # Validate the loaded campaign data.
-Add specific validation logic.
-            if not campaign_data['name']:
-                logger.error("Campaign name is missing in the data.") return
-            # ...
-(Validate other data fields)
-            # Execute campaign updates.
-Replace "..." with actual update logic.
-            # Example: Update campaign name
-            self.campaign_name = campaign_data['name']
-            logger.info("Campaign successfully updated.")
-        except Exception as e:
-            logger.error('Error during campaign editing:', e)